(Last Updated on : 20/05/2016)

 was mainly influenced by Buddhism

-which made a lot of changes in the culture of ancient India.
+which made a lot of changes in the culture of ancient India

 .
 This got boosted with the advent of foreigners from outside India.
-The advent of Gujjars and Hunas did introduce a number of food items which remained inherent in ancient Indian culture
+The advent of Gujjars and Hunas did introduce a number of food items which remained inherent in ancient Indian culture.